 This is one of my favorite seasoning rubs for smoked pork.
 It contains a variety of earthy flavors that are tempered by the sweetness of the sugar.
-This Magic Dust Rub for pork recipe makes enough for two large roasts.
+This Pulled Pork Seasoning recipe makes enough for two large roasts.
 Try it HERE

 5.)
 Carolina Pulled Pork Rub

 A great recipe for a fantastic Carolina-inspired spice rub that packs quite a punch.
 Alter the amount of cayenne used in this recipe to suit your needs.
 Amp it up for spice lovers and tone it down to your liking.
 Try it HERE

 This state is famous for its brisket.
 Smoked pork is quite popular in Texas too.
 This Texas Style rub is the perfect balance of sweetness and heat.
 This pulled pork rub recipe is the right amount for one 6-pound pork roast.
 Remember to adjust the amount of cayenne pepper in this recipe to suit your taste buds.
 Try this recipe HERE